milmazz/milmazz.github.io/_posts/2014-08-27-how-to-document-your-javascript-code.md

 ---
-redirect_from: "/archivos/2014/08/27/how-to-document-your-javascript-code/"
+title: How to document your Javascript code
 author: milmazz
-comments: true
-share: true
-date: 2014-08-27T12:00:00-05:00
+date: '2014-08-27T12:00:00-05:00'
-layout: post
-slug: how-to-document-your-javascript-code
-title: 'How to document your Javascript code'
-description: Someone that knows something about Java probably knows about JavaDoc.
-If you know something about Python you probably document your code following the rules defined for Sphinx.
-Or in C, you follow the rules defined for Doxygen.
-But, what happens when we are coding in JavaScript?
-How can we document our source code?
 tags:
   - jsdoc
   - javascript
   - programming
+slug: how-to-document-your-javascript-code
+redirect_from: /archivos/2014/08/27/how-to-document-your-javascript-code/
 ---

 Someone that knows something about Java probably knows about [JavaDoc][].
 If you